Experimental architecture: Examples

 Another experimental architecture concept is the zero-water desert garden design.
 This design is an ecologically focussed architecture project that explores how the design of urban cities can implement plants that are not dependent on water.

 Another example of experimental architecture is the prototype called Co-Occupancy.
 This design aimed to develop interconnectedness between human and non-human species.
 The design involved delineating the zones between humans and non-humans, for example designing roofs and foundations so that they could be utilized by animals.

 Another example of experimental architecture is the Minnesota's Experimental City, which was a concept design for a self-sustaining city.
 The design encompassed ideas of recycling, circularity and reversible design.

 An example of experimental architecture that considers the entire life cycle of the structure is the Cellophane House.
 This structure is pre-fabricated and designed for disassembly and reuse of its materials.
 Lightweight materials were chosen that were reusable within existing recyclable streams.
 The house was also designed so that it could adapt to different sites and climatic factors, enabling it to be reused in different areas.
 And it was designed so that there would be no waste from the disassembly process.

 An example of experimental architecture that focuses on a user-centre design is the Soar Design Studio's residence, which was converted to a communal space for local students and designed to increase social interaction through connected and open spaces.

+Experimental homes

+These are smaller scale experimental architecture projects, often small residential homes.
+Examples include: earth shelters, the Xanadu Houses, and the Prince Edward Island Ark.